 by Richard Jewell

+However, there are other changes, substantial ones, that have happened over the many thousands of years that the arts have existed, and this has been especially true in just the past 500 years.
+These changes may even be increasing faster as we approach the future.
 There are several notable events and movements in the world of the arts that will be important for their future.
-Three of these are as follows:
+Four of these are as follows:

-The "electronic arts" are TV, video, computer arts, and related activities.
+"Digital arts" are TV, video, telephone and computer arts, and related activities.
 They are new in history.

 "Professional artists"--those paid to be artists--have been few in number until the 20th century.
 Our higher standards of living have created a whole social class of paid artists (as already noted briefly in chapter two concerning the new creative social class).